 For information about upcoming events follow us on Facebook

 Several kilometres of well-maintained walking tracks make access easy, and areas of interest are highlighted with clearly marked signs.
-From the visitor centre car park the main walking route extends 2 km, along a causeway through swampland, past Lonely Island, and both across and around Ram Island (Whakaraupuka), the site of Tukiauau’s pa.
+From the visitor centre car park the main walking route extends 2 km, along a causeway through swampland, past Lonely Island, and both across and around Whakaraupuka/Ram Island, the site of Tukiauau’s pa.
 Ram Island is being revegetated to native bush, with many plots labelled as to the schools groups responsible.
-The elevated ground of Ram Island offers views across the swamps and large ponds.
+The elevated ground of Whakaraupuka/Ram Island offers views across the swamps and large ponds. as well as a guardian post for Kiwi Guardians.
 Walking tracks are open to all visitors during daylight hours.
 Dogs and bicycles are not permitted on the walking tracks.

 The walking tracks and viewpoints provide places to observe most species of wetland birds, as well as those typical of open country and regenerating bush on the islands.

 Become a Kiwi Guardian - this activity programme gives kids an opportunity to learn about nature, earn cool rewards and go on epic family adventures.
 Follow the Sinclair Wetlands adventure map and find the Kiwi Guardians post to earn a medal! (see here for more information).

 The ponds and watercourses provide a great environment to explore by non-powered boat, outside the bird-breeding season.
 Canoes, kayaks or rowboats can be launched at the grassy picnic area on the Clarendon-Berwick road.
 Motorised boats are prohibited.